 Bondi Beach: Bondi Beach is an icon, world-renowned as one of the most popular beaches in Australia.
 The beach hosted the 2000 Summer Olympics volleyball competition and multiple movies and shows have been filmed here, including Bondi Rescue.
 The 1km length beach is perfect for people watching and swimming, and the trail from here to Bronte is considered one of Australia’s best coastal walks!

 Optional Surf Lesson: Nothing soaks in the true spirit of Australia like surfing, and here if you wish you can get your feet wet learning how to catch some waves.
 In a small beginner’s group, you start your lesson with ocean hydraulics, tides, rips and surf-related safety skills.
 Then you learn about proper standing and paddling techniques, surfing etiquette and how even first-time surfers can catch a wave.
-(Surf lesson is extra cost).
+(Surf lesson is extra cost of $140 AUD).

 Darling Harbour: Sydney’s most exciting harbour!
 Here you are free to explore and you can choose to shop at the Harbourside Shopping Centre, see what’s fishy at the famous Sydney Aquarium*, encounter Aussie animals at Wildlife World*, be blown away by special effects at the Imax 3-D Cinema theatre* or meet celebrities like Angelina Jolie and Lady Gaga at Mme Tussaud’s Wax Museum*(*extra cost)